manapixels/royalty-free-nft/README.md

 ![image](https://user-images.githubusercontent.com/2653167/109540985-7575f780-7a80-11eb-9ebd-39079cc2eb55.png)

-> 👩‍❤️‍👨 Share your public url with friends, add signers and stream some tasty ETH to a few lucky ones 😉!!
+> 👩‍❤️‍👨 Share your public url with friends, add signers and send some tasty ETH to a few lucky ones 😉!!